Hamangia culture: Genesis and successor

 The Hamangia culture began around 5250/5200 BC and lasted until around 4550/4500 BC.
+Its cultural links with Anatolia suggest that it was the result of a recent settlement by people from Anatolia, unlike the neighbouring cultures, which appear descended from earlier Neolithic settlement.
 It was absorbed by the expanding Boian culture in its transition towards the Gumelnița culture.

-Its cultural links with Anatolia suggest that it was the result of a recent settlement by people from Anatolia, unlike the neighbouring cultures, which appear descended from earlier Neolithic settlement.

 Art

 The Hamangia culture attracted and attracts the attention of many art historians because of its exceptional clay figures.

 Pottery

 Painted vessels with complex geometrical patterns based on spiral-motifs are typical.
 The shapes include: bowls and cylindric glasses (most of them with arched walls).
 They are decorated with dots, straight parallel lines and zig-zags, which make Hamangia pottery very original.

 Figurines

 Pottery figurines are normally extremely stylized and show standing naked faceless women with emphasized breasts and buttocks.
 Two figurines known as "The Thinker of Cernavodă" and "The Sitting woman" are considered masterpieces of Neolithic art.